-After a satellite falls to earth carrying a deadly virus from outer space, a team of scientists tries, in a race against time, to isolate the deadly strain of the virus before it’s too late.
+After a satellite falls to earth carrying a deadly virus from outer space, a team of scientists tries to isolate the deadly strain of the virus before it’s too late.

 Reaction & Thoughts:

-In May of 1969, Michael Crichton (Coma, Jurassic Park and Congo) published his first novel, The Andromeda Strain.
-His book introduced a new kind of villain into American literature.
-Invisible, lethal, almost irreducible and very much alive, baby boomers were confronted with a new kind of super-evil: the microbacteria.
+In May 1969, physician-turned-novelist Michael Crichton (Jurassic Park and Congo) published his first novel, The Andromeda Strain.
+Crichton’s book introduced a new kind of villain into American literature.
+Invisible, lethal, cruel, almost irreducible and very much alive, baby boomers were confronted with a new kind of super-evil: The micro-bacteria.
 Science not only became a source of anxiety, but a real and imminent threat.